-Susan M. Bruce’s prolific career has focused on how students with severe disabilities—particularly those who are congenitally deafblind—communicate.
-Her action, descriptive, and intervention research has spanned literacy, assessment, teacher preparation, special education, and rare syndromes.
+Susan Bruce's prolific career has focused on how students with multiple disabilities-particularly those who are congenitally deafblind develop communication and language.
+Her action, descriptive, and intervention research has spanned assessment, communication intervention, literacy, rare syndromes, action research, and teacher preparation.

-Invited member of the National Joint Committee on the Communication Needs of Individuals with Severe Disabilities, 2010-present.
+Invited member of the National Joint Committee on the Communication Needs of Persons with Severe Disabilities (2011-present).

 Peer Reviewer of the Year (2008) (awarded May, 2009).
 Journal of Visual Impairment & Blindness.